EnviroDIY/ModularSensors/README.md

 * Retrieve data from many physical sensors;
 * Save that data to a SD memory card;
 * Transmit that data wirelessly to a web server; and
-* Put the processor, sensors and all other peripherals to sleep between readings to conserver power.
+* Put the processor, sensors and all other peripherals to sleep between readings to conserve power.

 The ModularSensors library coordinates these tasks by "wrapping" native sensor and variable functions into a common interface of functions and returns.
 These [wrapper functions](https://en.wikipedia.org/wiki/Wrapper_function) serve to harmonize and simplify the process of iterating through and logging data from a diverse set of sensors and variables.